artibet/react-sidebar-layout/README.md

 ![Bare layout](/readme/img/bare_light.png "Bare Layout")

 This is the bare minimum of the layout.
-There is a sidebar area at the left, a logo area at the left top, a topbar area along the top and main content area.
+There is a sidebar area at the left, a logo area at the left top, a topbar area along the top and the main content area.
 The default breakpoint is **sm** (small).
 Try to reduce the window size and observe the responsiveness of the layout.

 ### Sidebar Logo